-All of the qualifying games will attract plenty of betting action, and – as you can see from this table – bookies are not all in agreement on the odds.
+All of the qualifying games will attract plenty of betting action, and – as you can see from this table – bookies are not all in agreement on the World Cup odds on offer.
 Note that – while the prices for European clashes are always released far ahead of time – those for other confederations only tend to come out much closer to the game itself.

 |Scotland vs. Ukraine||1: 5/4

 FIFA World Cup Qualifiers Playoffs: Our Top Five Bookies